EXPLORE ADDITIONAL EDUCATIONAL

 Check out our Ask the Experts blog

-The NRWA’s Resume Writing 101: The Foundations is a self-paced learning program that delivers practical, ready-to-use resume writing tips to improve your skills, whether you’re a seasoned professional or just starting out in the field.
+The NRWA’s Resume Writing 101 is a self-paced learning program that delivers practical, ready-to-use resume writing tips to improve your skills, whether you’re a seasoned professional or just starting out in the field.

-The full course can be immediately accessed for $99 ($198 for nonmembers), or you may customize your learning by selecting the individual modules below for $15/each ($30/each nonmembers).
-Each module qualifies for 1 CEU and is presented in a downloadable PDF.
+The full course can be immediately accessed for free by all members ($198 for nonmembers), or you may customize your learning by selecting the individual modules below ($30/each nonmembers).
+Each module qualifies for 1 CEU.
+The training is an automated program.
+You may also download the PDF version of the learning materials.
+There are short quizzes throughout the training.
+You must get at least 80% of the questions correct, per segment, to be given the CEUs.

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •